The Erasmus+ programme

 Basic information for outgoing students

-The website provides also links to information on six different types of mobility, each of it with practical information how to apply and what to do before, during, and after your stay.
-There are offered following types of mobility:
+The website also provides links to information on six different types of mobility, each of it with practical information how to apply and what to do before, during, and after your stay.
+The following types of mobility are offered:

 In the case of Faculty of Mathematics and Physics, these are the following clarifications: